Patagonia Micro Puff Hoody

 What We Don’t

-- Less warm than a down jacket of a similar price and weight.
+- Not as warm as a down jacket of a similar price and weight.